 And then, the next day, this thing was hurled at my from an unknown admirer

-The post "Making/Telling Stories That Matter (except for the Skidmore lacrosse fans)" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2014/03/skidnore-storytelling/) on March 20, 2014.
+The post "Making/Telling Stories That Matter (except for the Skidmore lacrosse fans)" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2014/03/skidnore-storytelling/) on March 20, 2014.